Eurydia/cleanpedia-production/src/site/notes/_content/Primitive Types/Integer Type.md

  0xd  // decimal  13
 ```

-Integer literals can be used as a **pattern**.

-See [[_content/Functions/Pattern Matching/Pattern Matching Integers\|Pattern Matching Integers]] for additional examples.

 ## Typing Integer Expressions

-An expression, which resolves to integer type, can be explicitly typed using `Int`.
+An expression, which evaluates to integer type, can be explicitly typed using `Int`.

 ```Clean
 // Language: Clean